amdigital-co-uk/docs-playbook/docs/6.-Engineering/Source-Control,-Versioning-&-Branching-Strategy/Branching-&-Versioning-Shared-Code-Repositories.md

 Examples of a _MAJOR_ update would include:

 * Wholesale refactoring of the package (e.g. splitting some functionality out into a new package)
-* Framework version upgrades (e.g. updating the package to be comaptible with .NET 5)
+* Framework version upgrades (e.g. updating the package to be compatible with .NET 5)

 **IMPORTANT:** in addition to the examples noted above, should any change that would usually be a _MINOR_ or _PATCH_ change break compilation on any solution depending on the package, then you should instead increment _MAJOR_ version.
 A breaking change can be thought of as any change the _requires_ code that depends upon it to be updated.